dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 20 - Real World (Foundation).md

 ## Applicability / Problems solved
 It addresses the problem of autonomously picking and placing diverse objects from a cluttered warehouse shelf, under varying and challenging conditions such as lighting and object placement.
 ## Assumptions and limitations
 This method assumes the value of tightly integrated systems and the importance of embodying computation into hardware where feasible.
-It acknowledges limitations, including the challenge of dealing with unexpected object orientations and the need for further exploration in planning for in-bin object reorientation.
-The methodology suggests that while certain general principles can guide system building, specific assumptions about the task and environment are crucial for success.
+Limitations involves dealing with unexpected object orientations and the need for further exploration in planning for in-bin object reorientation.